International Workshop on

 His main expertise lies in product development and pricing, starting from the initial product launch considerations until long-term portfolio steering and performance monitoring.

-Hirokazu IWASAKA is active in education and research in data science in the actuarial field in Japan.
+Hirokazu IWASAWA is active in education and research in data science in the actuarial field in Japan.
 He has contributed to data science initiatives within the Institute of Actuaries of Japan, including the Data Science Related Basic Research Subcommittee and the ASTIN-related Study Group.
 He regularly lectures for the IAJ and at several universities, including Waseda University, where he serves as Guest Professor.
 He is the author of more than 20 books covering probability, statistics, mathematical puzzles, non-life insurance mathematics, and predictive modeling.
 He is the originator of the AGLM and MID methods.
 A co-authored paper on AGLM received the 2021 Hachemeister Prize.

 Dr. Shinichi KAMIYA is an Associate Professor of Risk and Insurance and Co-Director of the Insurance Risk and Finance Research Centre at Nanyang Business School, NTU Singapore.
 He received his Ph.D. in Risk and Insurance from the Univ.
 Wisconsin-Madison in 2010 (and a MSc in Applied Mathematics, Univ.
 Illinois, Urbana–Champaign).
 His research has been published in leading finance and insurance journals.
 Shinichi has received several academic awards (Robert C. Witt Best Paper Award, 2023; the NBS Research Award, 2020; the European Financial Management Readers’ Choice Best Paper Award, 2019).
 His current research focuses on climate and catastrophe risks and corporate risk management.